 The names of all validly nominated nominees shall be announced at the Chapter AGM.
 If there are more nominees than the number of vacancies on the Chapter Committee, a vote shall be held and the candidates with the most votes from Voting Members shall be appointed to the Chapter Committee.

-The Chapter Chairperson shall be an ex officio Director of the Board of SATSA, and in the absence of the Chapter Chairperson, the Vice-Chairperson of the Chapter shall serve as his/her alternate on the SATSA Board.
+The Chapter Chairperson (or Co-Chairs) shall be an ex officio Director of the Board of SATSA, and in the absence of the Chapter Chairperson, the Vice-Chairperson of the Chapter shall serve as his/her alternate on the SATSA Board.

 The term of office for the Chapter Chairperson will be 3 years.
 The Chairperson may not be re-elected more than twice in order that he/she does not hold office for more than six (6) years in succession.